PayPal NVP API Basics

 - Response-specific information required to fulfill the request.

-In responses, the API always returns data in UTF-8.
+The API always returns data in UTF-8.

-Multiple API Operations
+Multiple API operations

 Typically, these features require you to: